mugaliraghu/Cognito_app-using-terraform/README.md

 ![Screenshot (109)](https://user-images.githubusercontent.com/120295902/235737180-c09e6ba9-401f-4f34-a59d-d57bb0ef6c6e.png)

 If you do logout, it will redirect to the page, As shown

 ![Screenshot (110)](https://user-images.githubusercontent.com/120295902/235737187-15d02c48-8172-4b71-a04d-a43ca9b2644c.png)

-after verification you will logged into application. after logged in, check with the lambda function cloudwatch logs it will show the details of the user, that is as shown in image
+And also in the aws management console cognito, check user pool properties you can see the post confirmation Lambda triggers as shown.

 ![Screenshot (105)](https://user-images.githubusercontent.com/120295902/235738720-fd3d0e9b-6ee4-496e-b20e-331227c6aca9.png)

+The lambda function as shown in below image.

 ![Screenshot (111)](https://user-images.githubusercontent.com/120295902/235738321-1b4a7925-22b8-4ee4-a2ca-caf0c450f7fc.png)

+and in the CloudWatch logs you can check the App client id, user pool, user authentication status and user attributes etc.

 ![Screenshot (103)](https://user-images.githubusercontent.com/120295902/235731255-f7eea894-d373-4ef8-b87e-a023f79de472.png)